pklaus/btsf/README.md

 A typical use case for btfs is:

-* Data acquisition of a couple of variables, all sampled at the same time.
+* Time series measurements of one or multiple variables (sampled at the same time).
-* The same file can be opened again for appending to its end in case the acquisition has to be restarted.
-* A GUI to visualize the file's content can be used to annotate the time series and the annotations can be stored in the file.
+* Appending (=adding) new measurements to file is always possible, eg. after a restart of the acquisition.
+* The metadata of the file (stored in the intro sections of the file) can later be updated with additional information, such as data annotations, tags or similar.

 What btfs is not suited for, at least not perfectly:

-* event-based data with varying number of values or varying value types
+* event-based data with varying number of values or varying value types.

+*Note: As the size of the introduction sections cannot be expanded, editing the metadata is only possible within the limits of reserved extra space for the intro section, specified when creating the file.*

 ### Installation